maths/moodle-qbank_gitsync/doc/gitflow.md

-# Git flow for basic connection of Moodle to a git repro
+# Git flow for basic connection of Moodle questions to a git repo

-Assume the starting point is a category of questions in a Moodle question bank, with the aim of storing them locally on the file system in a git repro, e.g. with a view to sharing them via git, or direct into another Moodle question bank.
+Assume the starting point is a category of questions in a Moodle question bank, with the aim of storing them locally on the file system in a git repo, e.g. with a view to sharing them via git, or direct into another Moodle question bank.

 1. Identify a category in Moodle.
 2. Create an empty git repository on your local disc.
 Within the directory defined by your config `$rootdirectory` the following command creates an empty directory `master`:

 `git init master`

-To export questions from moodle to the git repro, from the cli directory of the PHP scripts, we need
+To export questions from moodle to the git repo, from the cli directory of the PHP scripts, you need to:

-`php createrepo.php -l course -c "Course 1" -d "source_1" -s "top/Source 1"`
+`php createrepo.php -l course -c "Course 1" -d "master" -s "Source 1/subcat 2_1"`

-Notes

 * `-h` gives command line documentation.
 * `-l` is the context level within Moodle, e.g. the "course level".
 * `-c` is the Moodle coursename.
-* `-s` is the subdirectory repo to actually import/category in Moodle to export.
+* `-s` is the subcategory of questions to actually export.

-Note, that -s must start with `/top/` as all categories in Moodle have this as a starting poitn for all sub-categories.
+* `-d` is the directory of the repo within the root directory.

+You can use context instance id and subcategory id instead:

+`php createrepo.php -l course -n 2 -d "master" -q 80`

+* `-n` the contect instance id, which is the course id in this case.
+* `-q` the question category id

+You'll get a confirmation of the context and category with the abortion to abort before performing the actual export.
+A manifest file will be created in the specified directory.

+TODO - Bug where category file is not created if there's no question in that category.

 To import/export:

-`php exportrepo.php -f "source_2/edmundlocal_course_Course 1_question_manifest.json"`
+`php exportrepo.php -f "master/edmundlocal_course_Course-1_question_manifest.json" -s "Source 1/subcat 2_1"`
+`php importrepo.php -f "master/edmundlocal_course_Course-1_question_manifest.json" -s "Source-1/subcat-2_1"`

+* `-f` the filepath of the manifest file relative to the root directory.
+* `-s` the question subcategory for export or the subdirectory for import.
+These are essentially the same thing but for export we're working within Moodle so you need to supply the question categories as named in Moodle (or alternatively the category id).
+For import we're working from the repo so we're dealing with the sanitised versions of the category names that are used for folder names within the repo.

+# Git flow for basic connection of git repo to Moodle

+If you have a repo of questions and want to import them to Moodle, use importrepo.php with context information as your starting point rather than createrepo.php.

-`php importrepo.php -l course -c "Course 1" -d "source_2" -s "top/Source 2"`
+`php importrepo.php -l course -n 2 -d "master" -s "Source-1/cat-2"`

 ## Dealing with questions on two moodle sites